ttt-fifo/python-dynamicload/README.md

 ## Acknowledgments

-* Special thanks to [Guido van Rossum](https://gvanrossum.github.io/) for being around and for inventing [this](https://python.org) enormously complex piece of software, which makes our lifes easier on a daily basis.
+* Special thanks to [Guido van Rossum](https://gvanrossum.github.io/) for being around and for inventing [this](https://python.org) enormously complex piece of software, which makes our life easier on a daily basis.

 * Thanks to all the people working on the idea and implementation of [PEP562](https://www.python.org/dev/peps/pep-0562/)